-Even if you are only 15 pounds overweight, I will not be telling you how to get a six pack in a week.
+Even if you are only 15 pounds overweight, I will not be telling you how to get a six-pack in a week.
 This is just not possible.
 So, the point of this post is to put you on the path of the six-pack and reality.

-Clean up your diet by eating real food and start to do some of the compound weight lifting that will jump start your fat burning and strength building.
+Clean up your diet by eating real food and start to do some of the compound weightlifting that will jump-start your fat burning and strength building.

-Consider where I started from, a 48″ waist.
-Was there any way that I could have gotten a six pack in a week?
-That is ridiculous and it really pisses me off that anyone even suggests that it is possible.
-It took me six month to get to the point where I even have the faint outline of abs.
+Consider where I started from, a 50-inch waist.
+Was there any way that I could have gotten a six-pack in a week?
+That is ridiculous and it really rubs me the wrong way that anyone even suggests that it is possible.
+It took me six months to get to the point where I even have the faint outline of abs.
 The general rule of thumb is that the body fat percentage for abs should not be less than 8% for men and 14% for women.

 Today I decided to go more meatless and see what the scale says tomorrow.
 Today it was 193.1.
 That is 10 pounds less than when I said enough is enough.
 I have to check where I am and get in control.

-The bottom line on how to get a six pack is to eat whole unprocessed foods, as much as possible, drink water, tea, a little wine to socialize and start some weight training, particularly squats and deadlifts.
+The bottom line on how to get a six-pack is to eat whole unprocessed foods, as much as possible, drink water, tea, a little wine to socialize, and start some weight training, particularly squats and deadlifts.

 What is your opinion?
-Have you figured out how to get a six pack?
+Have you figured out how to get a six-pack?
 What was your method?
 I recommend squats and deadlifts assuming that you, the reader, like myself, are not an elite athlete.
 If you are, very likely you will not need weight training.
 And if you are in your twenties or thirties, you might not need it.
-But for folks like me, who are over 40, even over 50, I think that squats and deadlifts can really help reshape our bodies.
-I would love to hear your thoughts!
+But for folks who are over 40, even over 50 or 60 like me, I think that squats and deadlifts can really help reshape our bodies.